 When it comes to selecting Parent and Child objects to be included in the templates, our pre-built templates come with all of the standard relationships for CPQ, Conga, nCino, and Veeva already preconfigured.
 However, you have the option to adjust these for any purpose that you need.
 To do so, just navigate to the Parent Object or Child Object tab to choose the objects you'd like to select or deselect, along with assigning a sub-template for any object added.

 As a way to further customize these templates, you do have the option to apply a filter to the main object using the Main Object Filter tab.
 Here, you can add parameters and filter logic to specify which records you want deployed.
 When defining parameters, we recommend restricting this to only the top level object in your template, as adding parameters in sub-templates will significantly decrease the number records that fit your specified criteria.
 Parameters can be set for any field within the main object, and for more unique filtering situations, you can use a custom filter to reference cross-object.
+Templates can be filtered at the deployment level as well, which we discuss here.

 Sandbox Seeding Basics: